Erica R.H. Fuchs

 - Fuchs, E., "DARPA Does Moore’s Law: The Case of DARPA and Optoelectronic Interconnects", Invited chapter in State of Innovation: The U.S. Government’s Role in Technology Development, Ed. by Fred Block and William Keller.
 Paradigm Publishers, 2011.

 - Fuchs, E., "Remembering Comparative Advantage: Leveraging National Differences in Technology Competitiveness.
 Invited Contribution.
 Report by CMU and the Atlantic Council to the G-20 Leaders", Forthcoming as a chapter in a book by the same name with C.M.U.
 Press, 2009.

 - Sakti, A., Azevedo, I., Fuchs, E., Michalek, J., Gallagher, K., and Whitacre, J. A new framework for technology forecasting: The case of batteries for plug-in electric vehicles.
-Under review, Proceedings of the National Academies of Science (PNAS).
+Under review, Energy Policy.

 - Akinsanmi, W., Reagans, R., and Fuchs, E. 2014.
 Seeing Rainbows while Others Flee: How innovation in the most advanced optoelectronics technology grew after the burst of the telecommunications bubble.

 - Yang, C. and Fuchs, E. Bought but not played with: IP Licensing, Acquisitions and Dormant technological opportunities.

 - Fuchs, E. 2014.
 Platform Leaders, True Believers and Coordinated Innovation: The Role of Key Architects in Influencing Technology Trajectories for Moore’s Law.